nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```
 `scrape_books`, the only method defined in the Scraper class, passes the webpage's HTML to `Nokogiri::HTML` which creates a Nokogiri object that we can call methods on to extract data.
 We call `css` on the Nokogiri object, pass in a css selector wrapped in a string, and a NodeSet is returned.
-Iterating over this set we assign data corresponding to Book attributes to local variables as we go, and then pass these variables to Book's `new` method which instantiates and saves a new Book object for each book in the webpage's list. `start`'s last command is a call to `list_books` which allows the user to select the number of books they want to see:
+Iterating over this set we assign data corresponding to Book attributes to local variables as we go, and then pass these variables to Book's `new` method which instantiates and saves a Book object for each book in the webpage's list. `start`'s last command is a call to `list_books` which allows the user to select the number of books they want to see:
 ```
 class MostReadBooks::CLI
   . . .